wilmix8/RemoteWebapplication/README.md

 f) Remote Web app
 ===================

-This  is nothing  creating remotemobileapp  in  mobiles.
+This  is nothing but creating remotemobileapp  in  mobiles.

 This  is  another type  of  remote webapplication.